ironpillow/willhaley.com/content/blog/fullscreen-raspberry-pi-app-tft.markdown

 ![Raspberry Pi With an Adafruit TFT Display](/images/fullscreen-raspberry-pi-app-tft/pi-tft.jpg)

-The first thing we need to do is enable support for the TFT on our Raspberry Pi.

-# Adafruit PiTFT Support

-As of time of writing, Adafruit offers an [installation script](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi?view=all#installer-script) that is designed to work with the latest standard/official Raspbian images.
-Adafruit [previously offered](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi?view=all#unsupported-full-images) custom Raspbian images with TFT support built in.
-Those images are now deprecated and the use of the script [is](https://forums.adafruit.com/viewtopic.php?f=50&t=133212&p=661598&hilit=resistive#p661598) [encouraged](https://forums.adafruit.com/viewtopic.php?f=50&t=124665&p=661446&hilit=resistive#p661446).

-Unless otherwise noted, or the process changes over time, one should use the [installation script as instructed by Adafruit](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi?view=all#installer-script) to enable a PiTFT with touch support!

-# Configuration
+# Warning

 For this process, I am using **Raspbian Lite** as the base image for my Pi and then installing an `X11` environment.
+If you are not using Raspbian Lite then these steps **may break your current configuration** and you should be careful before proceeding.

+These steps were tested on a "fresh" install of Rasbpian Lite and no other setup.

+# Required Software

 Enable the `nonfree` Raspbian repository.
-The Adafruit script requires this, and as of time of writing, this repo is not enabled by default..
+The Adafruit script (which we'll get to later and is required to support the display properly) requires this repo, and as of time of writing, this repo is not enabled by default.

 ```
 cat << EOF | sudo tee /etc/apt/sources.list.d/nonfree.list